 A lot of people talk about the length of subject lines and the impact that can have on whether or not people choose to read your emails.
 While you do need to consider the device your audience is reading your emails on (shorter subject lines work better on mobile devices because they’re less likely to get cut off), length shouldn’t otherwise be a big issue.
 In fact, when the folks at MailChimp conducted an analysis of 12 billion emails, comparing subject line length with click and open rates, they found no change whether the subject lines were long or short.

 Step 2: The Salutation

-So, make sure you’re greeting your audience by their first name (not their last name, which is a mistake that happens fairly often and is a huge turn off), and try to remember to mix things up.
+So, make sure you’re greeting your audience by their name, and try to remember to mix things up.
 Writing “Hi Bob” on every single email feels pretty boring.
 If your company’s tone of voice allows for it, why not try variations like “Happy Friday, Bob!”

 Step 3: The Body

 Ok, you’ve gotten someone to open your email and they’re actually reading it.
 At least they’re starting to.
 You’ve now got about two seconds (well, probably less if we’re honest) to get their attention and communicate what it is that you’re trying to tell them.
 Here’s how to do it: